matthew-r-richards/cloud-cd/README.md

 The Jenkins build can be created using any of the built-in types (e.g. freestyle, pipeline, multi-branch pipeline).
 Using the pipeline or multi-branch pipeline options allows use of a `Jenkinsfile`, moving the build configuration into your VCS.

 A sample `Jenkinsfile` can be found for the `sample-app` application - `sample-app/Jenkinsfile`.
-This is designed to be used within a multi-branch pipeline, as this will automatically detect and build new VCS branches.
+Breaking this down for a `master` branch commit:
+1) `sh("docker build -t ${imageTag} .")` - build the docker image, where `imageTag` is based on the branch name and jenkins build number
+1) `sh("docker run ${imageTag} go test")` - run the image in a container to execute some tests
+1) `sh("gcloud docker -- push ${imageTag}")` - push the docker image to GCR
+1) `sh("kubectl get ns production || kubectl create ns production")` - create the K8S `production` namespace if it doesn't exist
+1) `sh("sed -i.bak 's#gcr.io/cloud-solutions-images/gceme:1.0.0#${imageTag}#' ./k8s/production/*.yaml")` - update the application deployment with the new `imageTag`, see step *1*
+1) `sh("kubectl --namespace=production apply -f k8s/services/")` - apply the application service definitions
+1) `sh("kubectl --namespace=production apply -f k8s/canary/")` - apply the application deployment definitions (which have been updated with the new image)

 This sample also has an example of the 'Canary' build pattern, whereby changes to the `canary` branch are built and deployed to a small number of pods in the `production` namespace for testing with a limited set of users.
+This is done using a separate deployment for the canary pods, meaning they can be updated separately to the rest of the pods in the `production` namespace.
 Once approved, the `canary` branch can be merged back into `master`, which will trigger a deployment to the rest of the `production` pods.

+Commits to branches that aren't `canary` or `master` (i.e. development branches) will be deployed to a namespace of the same name and will not be exposed externally (you have to use `kubectl proxy` to create a proxy to the service on the cluster).

 As mentioned in *Docker in the Build Process*, the docker daemon can be mounted from the host kubernetes cluster.
 This allows the docker commands in the `Jenkinsfile` to be run without docker installed in the `jenkins-slave` image.
 It also means that images required for building from the `Dockerfiles` will be cached in the cluster rather than being lost each time a slave pod is terminated.

 ### Teamcity

+The Teamcity build can be created using a standard project and build definition.
+Teamcity does not have a `Jenkinsfile` equivalent, therefore all of the build steps need to be configured within the Teamcity UI itself.

+Using the same sample application as the *Jenkins* example above, the Teamcity build steps would be almost exactly the same, with the commands within the Jenkins `sh("...")` blocks running as `Command Line` steps TODO

+As mentioned in *Docker in the Build Process*, the docker daemon can be mounted from the host kubernetes cluster.
+This allows the docker commands in the build steps to be run without docker installed in the `jenkins-slave` image.
+It also means that images required for building from the `Dockerfiles` will be cached in the cluster rather than being lost each time a slave pod is terminated.

 ### Deploying to another cluster